Modi claims conspiracy to defame Indian tea, pitches for tech institutions teaching in mother tongue | Education

-Modi said he always linked the condition of tea garden workers to the development of Assam.
+Modi said he always linked the progress of tea gardenworkers to the development of Assam.

 He said the Centre had earmarked Rs 1,000 crore forthe tea sector in the budget and an assistance of Rs 3,000 wasextended to each tea garden worker of Assam on Saturday.